How to Fix Exchange Dirty Shutdown State? Know the Right Way

 Use ESEUTIL to Resolve Exchange Dirty Shutdown State

-1. First check the state of the database whether it is in Clean or Dirty Shutdown by using the command below:
+Step 1.
+First, check the state of the database whether it is in Clean or Dirty Shutdown by using the command below:

 Output: